MatzJB/Unity-Games/Memory/README.md

 ## Obstacles along the way

 I am using URP at the moment with a fullscren effect.
 I wanted to add a simple haze effect but I realized that all opaque object are the only ones getting the effect, not the transparent objects.
 Only a problem with the tumble weed effect.
 I do not at this time know if this will affect anything in the game that I want to add later, because I might want other full screen effect (rain etc) I will probably have to bite the apple and just fix the order of the shader so it is applied AFTER transparent objects are drawn.
+I added a script that takes the RGB after transparency.
+I do not think it was necessary.
+I managed to realize that the material I needed was unlit/transparent cutout for the "transparent" sprites and it works.
+I will backtrack and see if I can remove the material script.